lazycurren/2020-CC-encrypt_decrypt/README.md

 -------------------------------------------------

 I made this Program as a Minor Credit Project in 2019 during my bachelor's education.
-Nothing groundbreaking or special in it, it's just a convoluted but still a secure model that encrypts and sends credit data through several existing algorithms.
+Nothing groundbreaking or special in it, it's just a convoluted but still a secure model that encrypts and sends credit card data through several existing algorithms.
 (It was pointless but still a good exercise to build an encryption application based on existing algorithms from scratch.
 Helped me learn and implement the mathematics involved in AES and RSA encryption models)

 Algorithm flow: